CoEDL/elpiscloud/docs/contributing.md

 When addressing feedback comments in a PR, if your latest commit fixes a comment from a previous revision, mark it as resolved to keep the PR clean.

-While you're waiting for feedback on your pull request, open up a few other pull requests and give someone else some!
+While you're waiting for feedback on your pull request, open up another pull request, or give someone else feedback on theirs!
 They'll appreciate it in the same way that you appreciate feedback on your patches.